ozdemre/SDC-NanoDegree-Project2-Advanced-Lane-Finding/README.md

     return combined_binary, img
 ```

-I also added simple sanity check based on left and right curvature radius where I skip the frames less or more than given threshold and use the last frame values instead.
+I also added simple sanity check to my `ProcessLine()` class, based on left and right curvature radius where I skip the frames less or more than given threshold and use the last frame values instead.
 Threshold values can be adjusted based on highway standards later on.
 Here is the code snippet.

 ```python